Here’s a list, in no particular order, of some work that doesn’t fit well in the other categories.

 He Took a Polaroid Every Day, Until the Day He Died (2008)

-I wrote He Took a Polaroid Every Day, Until the Day He Died in mid-2008, at a time when I was just figuring out what it meant to be a professional blogger (meaning, I was over a year into the job).
-The post has since been viewed several million times, and spawned all sorts of coverage.
+I wrote He Took a Polaroid Every Day, Until the Day He Died in mid-2008, at a time when I was just figuring out what it meant to be a professional blogger (meaning, I was about one year into the job).
+The post has since been viewed millions of times, and spawned all sorts of coverage and spin-offs.
 I tell the inside story of how it came about, and what happened afterwards, in The Blogger Abides.
-If you dig hard enough, you can find me on Canadian Public Radio talking about this as well.
+If you dig hard enough, you can find me on CBC Radio talking about this as well.
 You can also find a short film adaptation I made of this article on the Commercials & Shorts page (near the bottom).

 Did Blowing into Nintendo Cartridges Really Help?
 (2012)